The City of Kingston, NY

 The Distinguished Artist Award was established in 2018 through partnership with Mayor Steve Noble and the Kingston Arts Commission.
 The Distinguished Artist Award seeks to reward the achievements of local artists and creative thinkers.

-The Distinguished Artist Award was presented to artists Peter Wetzler and Julie Hedrick in 2018 and to musician Lara Hope in 2020.
+The Distinguished Artist Award was presented to artists Peter Wetzler and Julie Hedrick in 2018, to musician Lara Hope in 2020, to performance artist Jaguar Mary X in 2022, and artist/illustrator Matthew Pleva in 2024.